 As for environmental studies, that’s what I mainly focus on when creatively writing to submit to literary magazines.

-Although my schoolwork and classes were certainly very beneficial, I believe my working experiences throughout college also shaped my career goals and helped me develop further professional skills.
+Although my schoolwork and classes were certainly very beneficial, I believe my working experiences developed further professional skills.

 Peer communications tutor

 In 2016, I applied for and was accepted to a class that prepared students to teach in the WORD Studio, St. Lawrence’s communication center.
 WORD is an acronym for writing, oral, research, and design.